ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 Const type cast is used to add or remove the constness of an object pointed by a pointer.
 For example `const_cast< const type*>(pointer)` or `const_cast<type*>(pointer)`.
 The latter one is always used to match interface.
-*When using, be caution, write operation will cause undefined behavior.*
+*When used, be caution, write operation will cause undefined behavior.*

 ### static_cast & dynamic_cast
 These two type cast can do pointer upcast and downcast.
 Upcast is converting